stencila/dockta/README.md

 If you have built a Docker image you'll know that it can be frustrating waiting for *all* your project's dependencies to reinstall when you simply add or remove one of them.

-The reason this happens is that, due to Docker's layered filesystems, when you update a requirements file, Docker throws away all the subsequent layers - including the one where you previously installed your dependencies.
+The reason this happens is that, due to Docker's layered filesystem, when you update a requirements file, Docker throws away all the subsequent layers - including the one where you previously installed your dependencies.
 That means that all those packages need to get reinstalled.

 Dockter takes a different approach.
 It leaves the installation of language packages to the language package managers: Python's [`pip`](https://pypi.org/project/pip/) , Node.js's `npm`, and R's `install.packages`.
 These package managers are good at the job they were designed for - to check which packages need to be updated and to only update them.
 The result is much faster rebuilds, especially for R packages, which often involve compilation.